sivaogeti/Selenium_Learning/02-AmazonTestFramework-CrossBrowserSupport/README.md

-#  Amazon Automated Web Testing Framework
+#  Amazon Automated Web Testing Framework(Cross browser Functionality)

 This is a Java-based Selenium automation framework designed to test key functionalities of the Amazon India website.
 It leverages TestNG for test management and Maven for project build and dependency management.